 CPS-FAR training is developed and delivered via a partnership between CA and The Alliance for Child Welfare Excellence (Alliance) at the University of Washington, School of Social Work.
 Caseworkers and supervisors are surveyed after each training and the training is modified based on the feedback received.
-Child safety is at the core of this training.
-No significant changes were made to the FAR training during this reporting period.
+The Alliance has also implemented a process for observers, who are subject matter experts from CA, to attend the training and provide feedback for initial and ongoing in-service FAR trainings.